SteveBarnett/human-centred/_posts/2021-12-12-comparing-web-accessibility-and-console-game-accessibility.md

 One of the things that seems like a way around making an accessible site is having a [Conforming Alternate Version](https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html#uc-conforming-alt-versions-head).
 This is usually not a good path to follow because it means maintaining two versions of the same site.

-However, there is a pattern some games follow that could offer an, ahem, alternative to this.
+There is a pattern some games follow that could offer an alternative to this.
 In games that apply special visual effects (such as very pixelated art style, handwritten text on screen, glitch-y displays) there is sometimes an option to turn these effects off.

 The key thing here is that the effects are a layer.
 There's the base version of the game.
 Then there's the version enhanced with the special effects.
-If this is taken into account from the start of the process, it's relatively low complexity to implement.
+If we take this into account from the start of the process, it's relatively low complexity to implement.
 It's [shifting left](https://www.deque.com/shift-left/)!

 The default version is accessible.
 But you can choose to change settings that may impact on the accessibility.
 For example, it's become popular for games to have subtitles on by default.